Chapter 4 : Broomsticks + Trains

 “Oh, thanks,” I said nervously.

 I just had a full blown panic attack and couldn’t get on the train.
 Yep, that sounds lame.
 “Just had a moment’s hesitation,” I decided.

-In the booth was Scorpius, Albus, and two other girls I didn’t know.
+In the booth were Scorpius, Albus, and two other girls I didn’t know.

 “Hello, love,” Scorpius said lucratively.

-“What did you do to your hair?”
-I said in horror.
+“What did you do to your hair?!”
 Instead of its normal blond, straight-hanging mess, it was slicked back.
+“Did you gel it?!”